codefuse-ai/MFTCoder/mft_peft_hf/README.md

 - **quantization**: Whether to use quantization."4bit" or "8bit", or null.
 For QLoRA, it is recommended to use 4-bit quantization.

-- **pretrained_model_path**: Local/Shared disk path or model name on Hugging Face for the pre-trained model.
+- **pretrained_model_path**: Local/Shared disk path or model name on HuggingFace for the pre-trained model.

 - **weighted_loss_mode**: Loss weighting method for multitask training. "case3" is recommended at present.